 Do it yourself

-For users and partners that would like to implement their own raw image processing workflow software, we have published a series of tutorials and software on the use of RedEdge imagery and metadata for achieving the best results.
-You can find the tutorials and code in github here: MicaSense Image Processing.
+For users and partners that would like to implement their own raw image processing workflow, we have published a series of tutorials and software on the use of MicaSense imagery and metadata for achieving the best results.
+You can find the tutorials and code in Github here: MicaSense Image Processing.
+This allows you to calibrate and align your data for individual images to be stacked.
+If you do want an orthomosaic of your entire flight you will still need a program that stitches your images together.

 A reflectance map can be analyzed using a number of different indices, composites, and other insightful formulas.

-Processed RedEdge data can also be analyzed in a variety of applications, including open-source applications like QGIS, which can generate NDVI and other agricultural indices and color composites.
+Processed MicaSense sensor data can also be analyzed in a variety of applications, including open-source applications like QGIS, which can generate NDVI and other agricultural indices and color composites.
 With software like this, you will have to know which formulas to use and how to set up the view in order to find the best way to analyze the data.
+We've written a brief introduction to how to use the "raster calculator" in QGIS to create useful analytics.

 Understanding the data

 Each crop and situation is different.
-For best results, we recommend sharing the data and consulting with a local agronomist who is familiar with the crops, weather patterns, and growing practices of the region.
+For best results, we recommend sharing the data and consulting with a local agronomist, forester, or conservationist who is familiar with the vegetation, weather patterns, and growing practices of the region.
+Many of the analytics companies will assist you in understanding the data and giving you advice on how to proceed with it.

-For some basic analysis tips and general ideas on how others have used this type of data, please see our blog: Focal Point.
-For example, you can see how a remote sensing expert used multiple layers to discover and analyze issues on an 80-acre potato pivot.
+For some basic analysis tips and general ideas on how others have used this type of data, please see our blog or publications..
+For example, you can see how researchers were able to analyse forest health using multispectral data together with satellite data.